Indezine Logo

 Figure 1: Word document

-3. Now type in all the text content you want within your slide titles and text placeholders on separate lines, as shown in Figure 2.
-If you don't know what a text placeholder in PowerPoint is, look here.
+3. Now, type in all the text content you want within your slide titles and text placeholders on separate lines, as shown in Figure 2, below.
+If you don't know what a text placeholder in PowerPoint is, look at our Text Placeholders vs. Text Boxes tutorial.

 4. Text content for your slides